liang-tao-se/avengers_vs_invaders/README.md

   * The content of the dashboard is basically each superhero's dedicated role overview table you obtained from mandatory task 2, however--the management expects you to convert each A/D/H/AD/AH/DH/ADH text field into a hyperlink.
 And when you click on it, a nice **trending chart** will pop up showing the number of invaders (under the specified invader species) this superhero defeated in each one of the last 10 months...You don't have that data?
 Neither do I!
 So just make things up using a random number generator or something, ***nobody*** cares!
   * Don't forget about the '**Thumb Up**' button!
 Remember it's one-way traffic and you can't reduce the ***Like*** count at any rate!

-* Oh, the management also asked for a **Visit Homepage** button sitting next to the queried email result text field under UI View 1, which bring you to the corresponding dashboard under UI View 2.
-And then in the navigation menu of UI View 2, there should also be a '**Search**' button to bring you to UI View 1....Actually, just use the navigation column or row for both views, and that's it!
+* Oh, the management also asked for a **This Avenger's Homepage** button sitting next to the queried email result text field under UI View 1, which bring you to the corresponding dashboard under UI View 2.
+And then in the navigation menu of UI View 2, there should also be a '**Search for Avenger**' button to bring you to UI View 1....Actually, just use the navigation column or row for both views, and that's it!

 * You can use ***any*** Web-based or Desktop-App flavor of UI realization, the management would even accept an implementation in Excel if you made it!